Crafting the Perfect Occupational Therapy Resume

 Any noticeable gaps in work should be accounted for and explained.
 When you apply for your first job after school, you don’t have any actual work experience in the field to draw on.

-Instead, focus on fieldwork experience that is relevant to the job.
+Instead, really focus on fieldwork experience that is relevant to the job.
 If you had any outstanding academic achievements, such as making the Dean’s List, throw that in as well.

 Remember, for the most part, experience in one treatment setting has little bearing on a different treatment setting.
 That said, 10 years of experience in the school system will not go unnoticed to the director of an inpatient rehab facility.